atulrpai/google-messages-web-multi-delete/README.md

 1. **Create Check Box** : Inserts an checkbox next to each message for easy selection
 2. **Select All** : Marks the checkbox next to each message as checked
 3. **Delete Selected** : Deletes the messages where the checkbox is checked
+4. **Archive Selected** : Archives the messages where the checkbox is checked

 ## Installation